-Sheep Island with an industrial history, lime kilns and a perfect hideaway.
+Eilean nan Caorach, Sheep Island with an industrial history, lime kilns and a perfect hideaway.

 Sheep Island Eilean nan Caorach Appin

-In July 2017 Willie Gibson and I set foot on the island from the western side landing on steep rock face with heather and bracken growing further up the slopes.
+In July 2017 Willie Gibson and I set foot on the island.
+We landed from the western side to steep rock face with heather and bracken growing further up the slopes.
 With the dinghy secured we made a straight line for the summit.
-The course bracken and heather soon gave way to smooth grazed grasslands that were a joy to run on.
+The route, through heavy bracken and heather soon gave way to smooth grazed grasslands.
+The smooth terrain was a joy to run on.
 It was no more than five minutes later when we topped out and enjoyed the uninterrupted views.
 The grazing sheep totally ignored us, the seagulls squawked noisily, the latter certainly not caring for our presence on their island.